oroinc/documentation/commerce/user_guide/marketing/marketing_lists.rst

    The contacts that match the filter condition will be automatically subscribed to the Mailing list.
 You can later unsubscribe a contact or remove them from the mailing list.

 #.
-In the **Columns** section, define the set of fields that will be shown in the Marketing List details (at the :ref:`View page <user-guide-ui-components-view-pages>`) for every target contact.
+In the **Columns** section, define the set of fields that will be shown in the Marketing List details on the general page for every target contact.

    .. image:: /user_guide/img/marketing/marketing/list_columns.png